billgathen/pentaphone/to-do.md

 * DONE Accept keyCode 59 for ; to support Firefox (Thanks Ben!)
 * DONE Extract key-listening to dedicated element which emits key-specific events: elements listen only for those
 * DONE Rename all .jsx files to .react.js
-* Use flux to pass events
+* DONE Use flux to pass events
 * Split tones: chords based on z, x, c, v and notes based on m, ,, ., /
 * Pressing a shifter changes the pentatonic, which stays there until shifted again
 * Visual elements on the page trigger by the playing: shifter changes palette, notes splash complementary colors across screen